William Appleton Coolidge

 William Appleton Coolidge (October 22, 1901 – May 24, 1992) was an American lawyer, financier, and art collector, known also as a philanthropist.
 From a Boston Brahmin background, he was Vice President of the Museum of Fine Arts and a noted art patron.

 Early life

-He was born in Boston, the son of the businessman Thomas Jefferson Coolidge, Jr., of the Old Colony Trust Co. and the United Fruit Company, and grandson of T. Jefferson Coolidge.
-His mother Clara Gardner Amory was the daughter of the industrialist and company director Charles W. Amory.
+Coolidge was born in Boston, to businessman Thomas Jefferson Coolidge, Jr., of the Old Colony Trust Co. and the United Fruit Company, and was a grandson of T. Jefferson Coolidge.
 He was one of four sons in the family.
+Through their mother Clara Gardner Amory, the brothers were grandsons of industrialist and company director Charles W. Amory.

 Coolidge graduated cum laude from Harvard College in 1924.
 He went to Balliol College, Oxford, where he took a B.A. degree in 1927.
 He was an investment banker at Jackson & Curtis).
 Returning to Balliol in 1933, he spent a year in Oxford, before attending Harvard Law School.
 An associate lawyer at Ropes & Gray from 1936, Coolidge left to work at the United States Department of the Navy.